UniMath/agda-unimath/src/metric-spaces/short-functions-metric-spaces.lagda.md

   where

   is-short-id-Metric-Space :
-    is-short-function-Metric-Space A A (id-Metric-Space A) is-short-id-Metric-Space d x y H = H
+    is-short-function-Metric-Space A A (λ x → x) is-short-id-Metric-Space d x y H = H

   short-id-Metric-Space : short-function-Metric-Space A A short-id-Metric-Space =
-    id-Metric-Space A , is-short-id-Metric-Space
+    (λ x → x) , is-short-id-Metric-Space
 ```

 ### Equality of short functions between metric spaces is characterized by homotopy of their carrier maps